 1. You like your doctor

 So, what’s wrong with that?
-Nothing.
-Most of us like our doctors.
+Nothing, most of us like our doctors.
 That’s why we trust them and keep going back to them for treatment.
 But should the fact that you like your doctor prevent you from seeking compensation when he or she committed wrongdoing that caused you physical and emotional injury?

-The law in New York permits anyone who has been injured by another to bring a lawsuit for compensation.
+The law in Texas permits anyone who has been injured by another to bring a lawsuit for compensation.
 This law originated from common law and goes back hundreds of years.
 In fact in some religions there is evidence that this type of law goes back thousands of years.
 It makes good common sense.
 If another person causes you harm, you are entitled to obtain money to pay for your medical expenses, your lost earnings, your future lost earnings, the damage to your property, and of course, compensation for the pain and suffering you endured.

 So, should the fact that you like your doctor prevent you from bringing a lawsuit?
 It might make you feel uncomfortable, but I guarantee that when you start to think about your disabling injuries and how your doctor caused them, the anger and hostility you feel will usually outweigh your fondness for your doctor.